adnfx2/react-course-project/README.md

   (-d means the delay for serving data, and -p it's the port where files are going to be serve)

- 4- Finally go back to the root folder of this project (react-course-project) in your terminal and run this command:
+ 4- Finally keep the json server up and running and open a new terminal at the root folder of this project (react-course-project, where package.json is located) and run this command:

       npm start

    Now after a few seconds your project should be up and running in your browser, typically at localhost:3000.

    That's all :D

+   pd: if you're too lazy to do all the setup go here to have a quick preview: https://codesandbox.io/s/reacttest-7b2nk
+       caveat: Currently the code need a small change to make it work properly, right now it won't load some data in the UI, i'll make a small update to fix that soon.